Metamizole: Adverse effects

 While metamizole is a relatively safe medication, it is not entirely devoid of adverse effects.
 A 2024 review article found that metamizole had a lower risk of causing mild adverse effects than aspirin and paracetamol.

 Metamizole has a potential of blood-related toxicity (blood dyscrasias), but causes less kidney, cardiovascular, and gastrointestinal toxicity than non-steroidal anti-inflammatory drugs (NSAIDs).
 Like NSAIDs, it can trigger bronchospasm or anaphylaxis, especially in those with asthma.

-Serious side effects include agranulocytosis, aplastic anaemia, hypersensitivity reactions (like anaphylaxis and bronchospasm), toxic epidermal necrolysis and it may provoke acute attacks of porphyria, as it is chemically related to the sulfonamides.
+Serious side effects include agranulocytosis, aplastic anaemia, hypersensitivity reactions (e.g., anaphylaxis and bronchospasm), toxic epidermal necrolysis, and it may provoke acute attacks of porphyria, as it is chemically related to the sulfonamides.
 The relative risk for agranulocytosis appears to greatly vary according to the country of estimates on said rate and opinion on the risk is strongly divided.
-Genetics may play a significant role in metamizole sensitivity.
+Genetics may influence metamizole sensitivity.
 It is suggested that some populations are more prone to suffer from metamizole induced agranulocytosis than others.
 As an example, metamizole-related agranulocytosis seems to be an adverse effect more frequent in British population as opposed to Spaniards.
 An assessment report by the European Medicines Agency remarked that "the potential to induce agranulocytosis may be associated with genetic characteristics of the population studied".

 A 2015 meta-analysis concluded that on the evidence available "for short-term use in the hospital setting, metamizole seems to be a safe choice when compared to other widely used analgesics", but that the "results were limited by the mediocre overall quality of the reports" analysed.

 A systematic review from 2016 found that metamizole significantly increased the relative risk of upper gastrointestinal bleeding, by a factor of 1.4 times; however, none of the studies included in that review accounted for duration of therapy or dose.
 A study by one of the manufacturers of the drug found the risk of agranulocytosis within the first week of treatment to be a 1.1 in a million, versus 5.9 in a million for diclofenac.
 Therapeutic effect of metamizole on intestinal colic is attributed to its analgesic properties, with no evidence of interference in small bowel or colon motility.